hassan-zafar/360_rotating_shining_card/README.md

 * borderRadius: Adjust the roundness of the card's corners.
 * shineIntensity: Control the opacity of the shine effect (value between 0.0 and 1.0).
 * shineColor: Change the color of the shine effect

+## Additional Notes
+* Testing: Ensure you have appropriate assets (images) in your project when using Image.asset.
+* Assets: If you use images, don't forget to declare them in your app's pubspec.yaml.
+* Compatibility: This package requires Flutter SDK version 3.0.0 or higher.

 ## Contributions